asos-callumtrounce/asos-callumtrounce/README.md

 ## Hi :wave:,
 My name is Callum, an **iOS Engineer** on the Web and Apps Team.

-I joined ASOS on July 2019.
+I joined ASOS in July 2019.

 I previously worked at a start-up digital agency as an iOS Developer, where I assisted in scaling the iOS Engineering Team.
 I have the experience and background working in a fast-paced environment in cross-functional teams, operating across multiple tech stacks and communicating with internal/external stakeholders.